 Glimpses of Creative Resistance

-Unbound: An Interactive Journal of Christian Social Justice, Dec.
+by Rev. Rob Mark, Unbound: An Interactive Journal of Christian Social Justice, Dec.
 14 2012

 Sometimes, upon waking, the weight of a wounded planet is palpable.
 We are beset by extreme weather events that continue to raise high the warning flags of the new normal that is climate chaos—and by a shamefully decreased political will to be the least bit prophetic (or at least responsive).
 It is enough to stymie even the most hopeful person who claims faith in the Author of Hope.
 And often, even the best efforts from forward thinking churches, who regularly weave in all-things eco, don’t seem to be enough to curb the tides of depressed inactivity…Read the full article here.